 There is huge international investor focus on IPPs due to the power shortages and load shedding in the region and the increasing demand for energy amongst the region’s growing economies.
 And opportunities for projects using both renewable and thermal technologies are expanding.
 South Africa’s Department of Energy’s Renewable Energy Power Producer’s Procurement Programme (REIPPPP) launched an IPP development boom in the region; now there is investment across the region in various technologies.

-Sponsored by Herbert Smith Freehills, an international law firm with extensive experience in advising IPPs in Africa; their team of energy and legal experts will be facilitating the conference, examining the requirements for successful IPPs and bankable PPAs, discussing current examples and giving insights into how to negotiate PPAs successfully.
+Sponsored by Macfarlanes, an international law firm with extensive experience in advising IPPs in Africa; their team of energy and legal experts will be facilitating the conference, examining the requirements for successful IPPs and bankable PPAs, discussing current examples and giving insights into how to negotiate PPAs successfully.

 The IPP and PPA day will be relevant across the board to those involved or interested in IPPs, regardless of technology and country.

 Macfarlanes’ projects team includes legal experts specialising in assisting investors and energy stakeholders with their Power Purchase Agreements and other key contracts as they set up energy projects across the continent, ensuring that projects are bankable and the legal agreements sound.

 Topics to be discussed include: